 The default choice is G-Q-3.
 The specification \$DECOMP='E' can be used only if NA=NF (system of nonlinear equations).

-If the Jacobian matrix is sparse with a general pattern (\$JACA='S') then the sparse quasi-Newton updates are used that preserve this pattern.
-There exist two possibilities which are distinguished using the macrovariable \$UPDATE:
+If the Jacobian matrix is sparse with a general pattern (\$JACA='S'), then there are two possibilities for computing an approximation of the Jacobian matrix by the differences.
+These possibilities are distinguished by using the macrovariable \$NUMDER: